-Almost every trip begins or ends in the Malagasy capital, a city of tiered streets built in and on the twelve surrounding sacred hills, around a long, narrow rocky ridge.
+Almost every trip begins and/or ends in the Malagasy capital, a city of tiered streets built in and on the twelve surrounding sacred hills, around a long, narrow rocky ridge.

 The summit near the centre of the ridge was easy to fortify, surrounded by marshland suitable for rice cultivation and provides an excellent vantage point.
 It became the site of the royal palace (rova) and centre of the Merina kingdom.
 The conquests of King Radama I elevated the city to capital of Madagascar, a position retained under the French.

 The skeleton of the Rova dominates the city.
 You can visit the Rova, which is being painstakingly restored, the royal tombs and the former prime minister’s palace, where the items rescued from the Rova are displayed.
 Wander the cobbled lanes to admire the churches and the pretty houses and the views over the plain.

 Enjoy superb cuisine in the lovely restaurants of Cafe du Musee or La Padelle Chez Lili.